oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

 Refresh the web page.
-A `<div/>` node was not-so-magically appended to your article.
-What the `render()` method does is builds a new `<div />`, sets the text and then appends it.
+A `<div/>` node was not-so-magically appended to your webpage.
+The `render()` method builds a new `<div />`, sets the text, and appends it to the app.

 {% img blog/vanilla-js/hello-world-ohmy.png alt:"Hello World - Oh my!" width:"600" %}{: .center-image }

 ### Remove Nodes

 You can remove nodes just as easily by calling `node.remove()`.
-To see this in action, add the following `setTimeout` call to the end of your `render()` method.
-The newly created div should disappear after 2 seconds.
+Add the following `setTimeout` call to the end of your `render()` method to see this in action.
+The newly created div should disappear after two seconds.

 ```js
 render () {